Almost flat highest weights and application to Wilson loops on compact surfaces: Introduction

+Several asymptotic estimations of the heat kernel on the unitary group have already been obtained \cite{Bia,Lev5,LM2}.
+Most of them are sufficient to study Wilson loops on the plane \cite{AS,Lev}, but not on compact surfaces.
+For instance, the study of the partition function on a sphere was associated to the study of a Brownian bridge on $\U(N)$ \cite{LM,DN}, and the one on higher genus compact surfaces was related to particular highest weights called \emph{almost flat} \cite{Lem}.
+Such highest weights are in fact couplings of Young diagrams of finite size.
+Their typical shape exhibits a large plateau, hence the name `almost flat' -- see Fig. \ref{fig:lambdaabc}.

+They can be somehow related to the so-called stable representations of the unitary group .
+In this case, if we denote $\lambda_N(\alpha,\beta,n)$ such highest weight, one can prove that

 where we noted $\vert\alpha\vert = \sum_i \alpha_i$.
 This formula can be interpreted as a sort of decoupling of the partitions $\alpha$, $\beta$ and $(n,\ldots,n)$, and plays a crucial role in the study of the Yang--Mills partition function on compact surfaces.
+This coupling/decoupling was recently further analyzed by the author and M. Ma\"ida to get an asymptotic expansion of the partition function for $g=1$.
+To this end, they introduced a Gaussian measure on $\widehat{\U}(N)$ defined by